HOW BELIEFS FORM – PART 2

 I call this theory of belief formation credulism, given its extreme claim about our credulity.

-Again, credulism can initially seem obviously false – which can itself seem to disprove it.
-It can initially seem obviously contrary to both the concept and experience of comprehending, recalling or imagining-up a claim.
+Again, credulism can seem obviously false – which can itself seem to disprove it.
+It can seem obviously contrary to both the concept and experience of comprehending, recalling or imagining-up a claim.
 Regarding reason, a conclusion is by definition a belief.
-But credulism states that our belief of this claim upon it entering our mind via our reason is due merely to that entrance, rather than being due to the claim being the product of our reason – which can initially seem obviously contrary to both the concept and experience of reasoning.
+But credulism states that our belief of this claim upon it entering our mind via our reason is due merely to that entrance, rather than being due to the claim being the product of our reason – which can seem obviously contrary to both the concept and experience of reasoning.

 But consider, first, comprehending a claim.